Letters to the Editor - NY Post 10/25/10

 The attorneys are not "pressuring" clients to accept the settlement; they are bluntly laying out the costs and benefits of opting in to the proposed settlement versus continuing to litigate.

-It has been made clear to the plaintiffs that whether opting in or rejecting the settlement is the client's decision alone.
+It has been made clear to the plaintiff that whether opting in or rejecting the settlement is the client's decision alone.

 Roy D. Simon, Jr.